pilgreen/operakansas/content/our-performances.md

 A GRAND NIGHT FOR SINGING is presented through special arrangement with R & H Theatricals:[ www.rnh.com.](http://www.rnh.com )

+This production has been generously underwritten by a gift from

+Hulnik, Stang, Gering, and Leavitt, P.A.

 ### ![](/uploads/FINAL Pirates FB.png)

 You are cordially invited to celebrate with Opera Kansas